kaycix/humboldtnativeplants/index.md

   - image_path: /assets/images/cnps/garden/flower.jpg
     image_caption: CK Photography
     title: "Visit Native Plant Gardens"
-    excerpt: "Browse pictures and plant lists from local native plant gardens for ideas and inspiration - from Eureka to Trinidad.
-Explore the wide variety of native plant landscapes that are sustainable and promote biodiversity, while still reflecting the unique preferences  of their creators."
+    excerpt: "Visit local native plant gardens for ideas and inspiration - from Eureka to Trinidad.
+These gardens can give you ideas for creating beautiful and beneficial landscapes with native plants."
     url: "/gardens"
     btn_label: "READ MORE &#8594;"